 - Persistent fatigue

-Once a diagnosis is confirmed, Burkitt lymphoma can be treated differently than other lymphomas.
-Treatment for Burkitt lymphoma often includes chemotherapy, immunotherapies, and a CNS prophylaxis, which involves an injection of chemotherapy and/or radiation therapy directly into a vein to kill cancer cells within the central nervous system.
+Once a diagnosis is confirmed, BL can be treated differently than other lymphomas.
+Treatment for BL often includes chemotherapy, immunotherapies, and a CNS prophylaxis, which involves an injection of chemotherapy and/or radiation therapy directly into a vein to kill cancer cells within the central nervous system.
 If you have any of the above symptoms, you should see a doctor for further testing to confirm the diagnosis.
-Biopsies are often done to categorize the lymphoma as Burkitt lymphoma.
+Biopsies are often done to categorize the lymphoma as Burkitt.